-In the Middle subregion, Navarro, Henderson, and Anderson Counties feature communities with populations in the 15,000-50,000 range.
+In the middle subregion, Navarro, Henderson, and Anderson counties feature communities with populations in the 15,000-50,000 range.
 However, none of these communities is anticipated to experience enough growth to move up to the next population category.
 Growth will continue to occur in and around larger urban areas.
-Of the larger communities in the Middle subregion of the basin, Athens is projected to grow 34.05%, Corsicana increases in population by 32.94%, and Palestine will see a 4.48% increase in population.
+Of the larger communities in the middle subregion, Athens is projected to grow 34.05 percent, Corsicana increases in population by 32.94 percent, and Palestine will see a 4.48 percent increase in population.